-Max Birk is an Assistant Professor in the Department of Industrial Design at Eindhoven University of Technology.
+Max Birk is an Assistant Professor in Human-Technology Interaction group at Eindhoven University of Technology.
 With an interdisciplinary background, Max draws from psychology, interaction design, data science, and game design, to investigate the effects of game-based design strategies on mental processes and design-induced behaviour change.
 His research contributes to games user research, digital health, and motivational interface design.
 He is interested in projects contributing to a healthy society, improving entertainment experiences (e.g., eSports), and developing tools and methods for researching interactive experiences.

 Max Birk received his graduate degree in Psychology from the University of Trier, Germany, in 2012.
-Under the supervision of Dr. Regan Mandryk, he completed his Ph.D. in Computer Science at the University of Saskatchewan, Canada, in 2018.
+He completed his Ph.D. in Computer Science at the University of Saskatchewan, Canada 2018.
 During his Ph.D., Max investigated avatar customization as a motivational design strategy to increase engagement with technology-enabled services for health.
-He received several awards, including the Governor General’s Gold Medal, the Bill Buxton Award, the University of Saskatchewan Doctoral Dissertation Award, the GSA Excellence of the Science Award, and 4 ACM honorable mentions or best paper awards.
+He received several awards, including the TU/e Young Researcher Award 2023, Best MSc Teacher Industrial Design 2022, the Governor General’s Gold Medal, the Bill Buxton Award, the University of Saskatchewan Doctoral Dissertation Award, the GSA Excellence of the Science Award, and multiple ACM honorable mentions or best paper awards.

 The potential of game-based digital biomarkers for modeling mental healthJournal of Medical Internet Research (2019)

-Combating attrition in digital self-improvement programs using avatar customizationCHI '18 (2018)
+Combating attrition in digital self-improvement programs using avatar customization(2018)